 Terwilliger (Cougar) Hot Springs

-Perhaps the most popular hot springs in all of Oregon, Terwilliger Hot Springs sits just shy of two hours west of Bend in the heart of the Cascade Range.
+Perhaps the most popular hot springs in all of Oregon, Terwilliger Hot Springs sits just shy of two hours west of Bend in the heart of the Cascade Range nestled in a secluded canyon of Willamette National Forest.
 A quick, quarter-mile-long trail cuts through an old-growth forest before arriving at the magical site.
 Six pools are arranged in a step ladder-like fashion, with temperatures ranging from 85°F in the lowest pool to 112°F in the topmost pool.
-The temperature variance and number of pools makes Terwilliger a popular stop for groups of all sizes.
+The temperature variance and the number of pools make Terwilliger a popular stop for groups of all sizes.

-Also known as Cougar Hot Springs, the pools at Terwilliger are clothing optional, but nudity is not permitted within eyesight of nearby Forest Road 19 (Aufderheide Drive).
-The pools are only open sunrise to sunset, and are closed 8 a.m. to noon on Thursdays for cleaning.
-Forest Road 19 is not maintained in winter, and may be covered in snow and ice after inclement weather.
+Also known as Cougar Hot Springs, the pools at Terwilliger are a cascade of geothermal pools where time slows and relaxation is key.
+The natural pools are just a short stroll from the trailhead and are regularly maintained by volunteers.
+The top pool is the warmest, and the others gradually cool.
+Bring a towel and bathing suit (or go au naturel).
+After a soak, explore the surrounding Willamette Valley’s hiking trails, waterfalls and trails.
+Note: Nudity is not permitted within eyesight of nearby Forest Road 19 (Aufderheide Drive).
+The pools are only open from sunrise to sunset, and are closed 8 a.m. to noon on Thursdays for cleaning.
+Forest Road 19 is not maintained in winter and may be covered in snow and ice after inclement weather.

 Umpqua Hot Springs